| |

 Sharing is caring!

-The easiest Valentine’s treat you can make!
+The easiest Valentine’s sweet treat you can make!
 This Valentine’s Candy Bark makes a perfect treat to make and give!

 Hey guys!!!!
 So this was my first week back in the blogging saddle after having a fabulous holiday break.
 Let’s just say it was not a successful first day back.
 I had planned to share with you some Chocolate Dipped Peppermint Meringues for our Valentine’s series.
 Well my chocolate seized and was unusable.
 That was okay, I would just drizzle them with red chocolate.
 They looked like I murdered a bunch of hearts.
 It was gruesome, not pretty, not cute and not romantic.
 Sooooo I am sharing with you one of my favorite Valentine’s Day recipes from last year.
 It is still a favorite around here!